portugueslab/stytra/docs/source/install_guide.rst

 2. Install the python module
     pip install "path_to_extracted_zip/spinnaker_python-1.15.0.63-cp36-cp36m-win_amd64.whl"

-(with the file with appropriate OS and Python version)
+(with the file with the appropriate OS and Python versions)

 National Instruments framegrabber with Mikrotron camera